rumpkernel/drv-netif-dpdk/README.md

 You can now link and use the DPDK interface driver (`librumpnet_dpdkif`) into applications.

+Note, DPDK is provided as a git submodule for convenience.
+You can also use other versions of DPDK if you so choose.

 For more information on how to use the resulting userspace TCP/IP stack, see e.g. the [buildrump.sh repo](https://github.com/anttikantee/buildrump.sh) or the [page on rump kernels](http://www.netbsd.org/docs/rump/).